VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 One of the most significant changes was made to the Mini One Stop Shop (MOSS) system, which was introduced in 2015.
 The MOSS was redefined, the schemes covered were expanded, and a new Import One Stop Shop (IOSS) scheme was introduced.

-By doing so, the EU governing bodies established a third scheme, complementing two previously established schemes, and placed everything into a One Stop Shop (OSS) system, a successor to the MOSS.
+By doing so, the EU governing bodies established a third scheme to complement the two previously established schemes and placed everything into a One Stop Shop (OSS) system, a successor to the MOSS.

 The schemes that are now under the OSS are: